Ed30/Starling-Savings/README.md

 Back in the Current Account tab, by tapping on the **Transfer to Savings** button, you should see the labels update once more, provided there were no errors.

-The main account has now been charged with the roundups amount, and the funds have been transferred over to the saving goal.
+The main account has now been charged with the roundups amount, and the funds transferred over to the saving goal.

 On the right you can see a demonstration of the transfer procedure.